This is a story of how to ‘audition’ for a new job in digital transformation. Pull in favours from friends!

 So, I made a film of me looking pensively at the world whizzing by on the train from London to Manchester (see image above).
 It was me as cameraman and editor, holding the iPhone, edited in iMovie.

-I showed it to my friend and he said, politely, “Nice.
+I showed it to my great friend, Gilles, and he said, politely, “Nice.
 But why don’t we do it properly.”
-So we did.
+I accepted his offer.

 I wrote the script, a short paragraph or two for each question.
 We filmed.
 We had some fun putting this together.
 That’s the way it should be, right?
 Then he edited it while I was away in Singapore for meetings.
-And so this is my Digital Audition for Team Chalhoub in Dubai:
+And so this is my Digital Audition for a well known business in Dubai:

 |An introduction to James Welch||Life whizzes past, doesn’t it.
 Or to be precise, it feels like its whizzing past but is it?
 No it’s us, we’re whizzing past life and we need to stop sometimes to take stock.